updated on 18 March 2022

 Modern lawyers need to think like business people and tailor their legal advice so that it helps clients to achieve their goals and avoid pitfalls.
 This involves understanding the sectors in which your firm and clients operate, which you can start developing as a student by keeping up with business stories in the media.

-If you want more information on how to demonstrate these key skills in law applications, make sure to read this Feature.
+If you want more information on how to demonstrate these key skills in law applications, read this Feature.